How safe is your small business from a hacker attack?

 Get more information on Hiscox’s new cyber and data insurance product to see how you can future proof your business and protect your clients and partners.
 Get a cyber liability quote today for a detailed, tailored view of your cyber policy.

 How has the cyber risk changed for small businesses in recent years?
-Let us know how this issue has affected your business in the comments or via Twitter @HiscoxUK.
+Let us know how this issue has affected your business via Twitter @HiscoxUK (external link).